RomainLanglois/OSCP-Recon-Script/README.md

 ## OSCP Recon Script

 ### About
-* This is a multi-threading enumeration script used to automated the basics steps of reconnaissance.
+* This is a multi-threading enumeration script used to automate the basics steps of reconnaissance.
 * This script scan the most common services
     * FTP
     * SSH